Michigan

 Michigan law has no explicit constitutional or statutory protections for religious exercise during a time of emergency.

 The Michigan Constitution contains a Blaine Amendment that broadly restricts faith-based organizations’ freedom to participate in public benefit programs on the same terms as similarly situated secular institutions.
-Current US Supreme Court precedent has rendered this language ineffective, but it could become effective in the future if Court precedent changes.
+Current US Supreme Court precedent has rendered this language ineffective in many cases, but it could become effective in the future if Court precedent changes.

 Regulatory Freedom:

-Michigan generally requires charitable solicitation registration and only exempts entities that are not required to file Form 990, such as organizations classified as churches, religious orders, etc.
+Michigan charitable solicitation law contains exemptions only for entities that are not required to file Form 990, such as organizations classified as churches, religious orders, etc.

 Michigan imposes a corporate income tax but automatically exempts organizations with federal 501(c)(3) exempt status.